-To maximize the performance, durability, and safe operation of your vehicle, note the following points regarding the specified wheels.
+To maximize the performance, durability, and safe operation of your vehicle, ity, and safe operation of your vehicle, note the following points regarding the specified wheels.

 - The wheel rims should be checked for cracks, bends, warpage or other damage before each ride.
 If any damage is found, have a Yamaha dealer replace the wheel.
 Do not attempt even the smallest repair to the wheel.
 A deformed or cracked wheel must be replaced. - The wheel should be balanced whenever either the tire or wheel has been changed or replaced.
 An unbalanced wheel can result in poor performance, adverse handling characteristics, and a shortened tire life.